andreasm80/blog.local/content/post/2024-04-16-antrea-feature-update/index.md

        valid_lft forever preferred_lft forever # IP from my ExternalIPPool
 ```

- And here one can clearly see IPVS is handling this IP and is available on all nodes.
-So creating a static route and pointing to any of my Kubernetes nodes will get me the service.
+ And here one can clearly see IPVS is handling this IP and is available on all nodes (if using kube-proxy with IPVS).
+So creating a static route and pointing to any of my Kubernetes nodes will get me to the service.